-- The general idea is to make edits and improvements to code or document by making a copy of the repository you'd like to change. - Double checking that they your edits look good to you on your copy. - Make a few notes for what you did so people can understand why you made the change. - Then do a pull request, which is to ask the administrataors of the repository to pull your changes back into the dev branch of the main repository. - At which time they will do a quick review and merge your changes in.
+- The general idea is to make edits and improvements to code or document by making a copy of the repository you'd like to change. - Double checking that they your edits look good to you on your copy. - Make a few notes for what you did so people can understand why you made the change. - Then do a pull request, which is to ask the administrators of the repository to pull your changes back into the appropriate branch of the main repository. - They will do a quick review and merge your changes in, or comment if there are errors that need fixing first, or if it's a large enough change that it needs to go to another branch like dev for further work before being merged to master.